FAQs

 How are bus routes designed?

-Bus routes are created each school year based on the student population, using the software
+Bus routes are created each school year based on the student population, using software that searches for the most time and cost efficient routes.

-My 6th grader was automatically assigned a bus schedule but doesn’t plan on riding the bus?
+My student was automatically assigned a bus schedule but doesn’t plan on riding the bus?

 It is appreciated if you email the Transportation Coordinator at transportation@hopkinton.k12.ma.us if your student will NOT be riding the bus for the school year.
-This will help ensure more efficiency of our bus capacity planning, routes, and stops.
+This will help ensure better route and bus capacity planning.